GrantCanty/fed_learning_tp1/readme.md

 ## Step 8
 Hyperparameters are saved to the `config.py`
 In order to run the simulation, Multiple terminal tabs need to be opened.
+Each terminal will need to run the virtual environment in the folder.
 Complete the following steps to run the simulation
+1. Open terminal and run `source venv/bin/activate` to run the Python virtual environment
-1. Run `python3 run_server.py`.
+2. Run `python3 run_server.py`.
 The server will now be waiting for the specified number of clients to connect
-2. Open as many terminal tabs as clients are required
+3. Open as many terminal tabs as clients are required
+4. In each newly opened terminal, run the following commands:
+    1. `source venv/bin/activate` to run the Python virtual environment
-3. Run `python3 run_client.py --cid INTEGER` making sure to change the CID Integer for each client
+    2. `python3 run_client.py --cid INTEGER` making sure to change the CID Integer for each client
-4. Wait for the tests to complete
+5. Wait for the tests to complete
-5. Run `python3 run_visualizer.py --output NAME_OF_OUTPUT` to generate the images for reporting
+6. Run `python3 run_visualizer.py --output NAME_OF_OUTPUT` to generate the images for reporting

 ### Simulation 1
 Num of clients: 10